BrtSkr/Notification/README.md

 # Demo
 * https://667cdcc09927dd53c3c7d180--glistening-cactus-efeb0f.netlify.app

+# Notifications

+* Notifications are stored in the browser's `localStorage` and have a lifespan of 24 hours.
+If 24 hours pass since the last update in `notificationsTimestamp`, the `notifications` and `notificationsTimestamp` are removed from `localStorage`.
+After that, it falls back to the `sampleNotificationData`.

+* In the notification modal, you can switch between the read and unread states.

+* An example of a single notification object: ``` { id: '1', message: 'New feature available!', read: false, type: 'feature', date: '27.06.2024', } ```

 # Details
 * Sample data for notifications is under /src/data/sampleNotificationData
 * CSS is built with native nesting + Tailwind